Congratulations to the 16 NSCI students who were awarded an i4 Summer 2022 internship. Learn, network, excel, and enjoy your internships. Good luck :)

 Professional Development Grants (PDG) for Faculty

 The Institute for Interdisciplinary Science (i4) supports a funding mechanism for the distribution of Professional Development Grants (PDGs).
-The i4 Institute is excited to announce that it is now accepting Professional Development Grant (PDG) applications for this academic year 2021-2022 with award amounts up to $15K.
-Our next round of proposal reviews will consider applications received up to October 31, 2021, and funds for accepted applications will become available for expenditures from the day of approval until August 15, 2022.
+The i4 Institute is excited to announce that it is now accepting Professional Development Grant (PDG) applications with award amounts up to $15K for projects that will end in August 15, 2022, or with award amounts up to $30K for projects that will end in August 15, 2023.
+Our next round of proposal reviews will consider applications received up to March 21, 2022, and funds for accepted applications will become available for expenditures from the day of approval until application end date.

 The PDGs provide opportunities for faculty to expand or develop competencies recognized as key to success in educating the 21st century STEM workforce while preparing students for the 4th industrial revolution.

 PDG Call for Proposals and Instructions, see: PDG CALL FOR PROPOSALS

 Professional Development Certification (PDC) for Faculty & Staff

 The Institute for Interdisciplinary Science (i4) is currently offering Professional Development Certifications for specialized training and micro-credentialing to NSCI Faculty and Staff.
 These Professional Development Certifications will aid in the transition to the 4th industrial revolution workplace, allowing St. Edward’s Faculty and Staff to stay on pace with emerging technologies and therefore train students to be future employees for the sophisticated STEM labor market.

 Applications for Professional Development Certifications and micro-credentials are accepted throughout the year.
 While multiple applications may be submitted, we will prioritize impacting as many Faculty and Staff as possible during any single grant year.
 There is a cap of $2,000 per academic year per Faculty or Staff member.
 Applicants typically receive feedback on their applications within two weeks.